vulkano-rs/vulkano/README.md

 This repository contains six libraries:

 - `vulkano` is the main one.
-- `vulkano-shaders` Provides the `vulkano_shader!` macro for compiling glsl shaders.
+- `vulkano-shaders` Provides the `shader!` macro for compiling glsl shaders.
 - `vulkano-win` provides a safe link between vulkano and the `winit` library which can create a window to render to.
 - `vk-sys` contains raw bindings for Vulkan.
 You can use it even if you don't care about vulkano.